 A year-round travel destination and Scotland’s largest city.
 Glasgow is a lure for creatives and culture seekers.
 Described perfectly by Lonely Planet “Disarmingly blending sophistication and earthiness”.
 Known for its pub culture, live music, friendly faces and Charles Rennie Macintosh architecture.

-Recommendations: Enjoy a ‘cuppa’ (cup of tea) in the Willow Tea Rooms: The tea room is inspired by the works of Charles Rennie Macintosh, although a popular afternoon-tea spot it’s an attraction on its own.
+- Enjoy a ‘cuppa’ (cup of tea) in the Willow Tea Rooms, inspired by the works of Charles Rennie Macintosh, This popular afternoon tea spot has become an attraction on its own.
 Feast your eyes on its walnut paneling, magnificent ceilings and grant sweeping staircase, reserve a window-seat and watch the world go by while enjoying a tasty scone.

 Edinburgh is a cultural playground with limitless possibilities.
 It’s a city of literature, festivals, art, history – and the list goes on.
-There is so much to explore from the history-soaked medieval Old Town to the Georgian elegance of the New Town, it lives up to its reputation of being of the worlds most beautiful cities.
+With so much to explore from the history-soaked medieval Old Town to the Georgian elegance of the so called New Town, Edinburgh lives up to its reputation of being of the world's most beautiful cities.

-Plan your trip around the Fringe Festival, everyone should experience this at least once in their life.
-Throughout the duration of August, myriad actors, performers, musicians, artists and creatives of all skill sets take the city by storm.
+- If theatre and comedy are your thing then you could plan your trip around the annual Fringe Festival, everyone should experience this at least once in their life.
+Throughout August a myriad actors, performers, musicians, artists and creatives of all skill sets take the city by storm.
 Come rain or shine, the city is buzzing!

-Recommendations: Make the most of your time in Skye, with The Highlands & Isle of Skye Rail and Hike.
-On this trip you’ll experience the Scottish Highlands by train and on foot, taking in some of the best scenic rail journeys in the world.
-Starting from Edinburgh, travel deep into the Highlands and across to the Isle of Skye, before returning to vibrant Glasgow.
+- Make the most of your time in Scotland and take it all in on our Highlands & Isle of Skye Rail & Hike trip.
+Experience the Scottish Highlands by train and on foot, taking in some of the best scenic rail journeys in the world.
+Begin in Edinburgh and travel deep into Perthshire and the western Highlands then and across to the Isle of Skye.

-Scotland has never been the most obvious choice for a beach holiday, however, the 15 inhabited islands that make up the Outer Hebrides have some of Europe's most stunning stretches of sand – often photographed and mistaken for somewhere in the Caribbean.
+Scotland has never been the most obvious choice for a beach holiday.However, the 15 inhabited islands that make up the Outer Hebrides have some of Europe's most stunning stretches of white-sand – often photographed and mistaken for somewhere in the Caribbean.
 Arriving on this incredible island you will feel like you have escaped it all.

-Recommendations: For the adventurous, we recommend our Outer Hebrides Island Hopscotch adventure.
+- For exploring the entire length of the Hebridean archipelago we recommend our Outer Hebrides Island Hopscotch adventure.
 Explore the stunning and remote 130-mile chain of Island that stretch along the North Western Coast of Scotland on a drive and hike adventure.
 Follow the route by car and ferry with daily walks through a mosaic of differing landscapes.

 Isle of Arran

-The Isle of Arran is known as “Scotland” in miniature.
-It’s a place when you can find a little bit of everything you’d ever want from a Scottish island.
-Easily accessed from the buzzing city of Glasgow, however, you will feel a million miles away as your surrounded by dramatic mountain peaks, an ever-changing coastline, sheltered beaches and great cultural festivals.
+The Isle of Arran is known as 'Scotland in miniature'.
+It’s a place where you can find a little bit of everything you’d ever want from a Scottish island.
+Easily accessible from Glasgow by train and ferry, and yet it feels a million miles away.
+Immerse yourself in island life as you are surrounded by dramatic mountain peaks, an ever-changing coastline, sheltered beaches and great cultural festivals.

-Recommendations: Explore Arran on foot with our Arran Coastal Way trip, which is a wonderfully varied walk where you can relax on beautiful beaches, explore the Kings cave, and climb Goat Fell for incredible views to the mainland.
+- Explore Arran on foot on our Arran Coastal Way trip, a wonderfully varied walk where you can relax on beautiful beaches, explore the Kings cave, and hike Goat Fell, the island's highest peak, for incredible views to the mainland.